WordPress Plugins 5 Backdoor Threats

 3. Perform Detailed Scans:

-• Basic Scan: Initially, perform a basic scan to identify obvious infections.
+• Basic Scan: Start with a basic Wordfence scan to catch the most obvious threats and infections.

 4. Inspect and Clean Files: